-The two day virtual conference agenda incorporates keynote sessions, panel discussions, networking, polls and Q&As.
+The two day online conference agenda incorporated keynote sessions, panel discussions, networking, polls and Q&As.

 Click the the session titles below for more detailed information on the topics.

 Against a backdrop of a tumultuous period in the financial markets triggered by COVID-19, and continued caution amid global economic pressures, UK social housing has offered something of a ‘safe haven’ to investors.
-We hear from funders at home and abroad about their views on the sector and give you the opportunity to pose your questions to the sector’s most prominent investors.
+We hear from funders and lenders about their views on the sector and give you the opportunity to pose your questions to the sector’s most prominent investors.

 A changing financial landscape and increased appetite for UK social housing has seen a number of new lenders and funders enter the sector, along with the emergence of new ESG and sustainability-linked products and a sector-led ESG movement.
 How do these products work, what’s really driving them, what are the benefits for housing associations, and how should the sector present itself in relation to ESG and impact investing?

 Imran Mubeen, head of treasury, Bromford